michaeljoyner/run-happy/source/_posts/pride-and-all-that.md

 slug: pride-and-all-that
 date: 2020-09-25
 categories: "running"
 intro: "I get the chance to put my speedwork to the test.
-I make a valiant attempt of it, despite the conditions, but it comes at a cost."
+I make a valiant attempt at it, despite the conditions, but it comes at a cost."
 og_image: "https://images.unsplash.com/photo-1509099652299-30938b0aeb63?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjExNjk0OX0&w=1200&h=630&fit=crop"
 ---